 Marcus is eager to impress these upperclassmen, so he shows them a trick where he can hack into nearby phones and install and activate various sound-effects apps without the phone user’s permission.
 As a prank, Marcus does the trick on a few of the phones of the students nearby.
 The prank gets some intended laughs, as the phone users show surprise when the apps are loudly activated.
 One of the apps has the sound effects of a woman having an orgasm, and Marcus randomly activates it on the phone of Clay Howard (played by Brandon Larracuente), who also happens to be the biggest bully in the school.

-And sure enough, when Marcus and Holly are hanging out later at Hell House with some of the local teen stoners, Carl shows up and intimidates Marcus, until Marcus admits that he hacked into Carl’s phone.
-This admission enrages Carl, who roughs him up and taunts Marcus with degrading insults, while one of Carl’s cronies video records it all on his phone.
+And sure enough, when Marcus and Holly are hanging out later at Hell House with some of the local teen stoners, Clay shows up and intimidates Marcus, until Marcus admits that he hacked into Clay’s phone.
+This admission enrages Clay, who roughs him up and taunts Marcus with degrading insults, while one of Clay’s cronies video records it all on his phone.
 And of course, the video is posted on social media, which adds to Marcus’ humiliation.